sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/backend.md

 You can create overrides in several ways:

-- Recommended method: Environment variables in `/etc/default/sensu-backend` (Debian/Ubuntu) or `/etc/sysconfig/sensu-backend` (RHEL/CentOS).
+- Recommended method: environment variables in `/etc/default/sensu-backend` (Debian/Ubuntu) or `/etc/sysconfig/sensu-backend` (RHEL/CentOS).
 - Configuration settings in the backend.yml config file.
 - Command line arguments for `sensu-backend start`.